christopherbouey/Coyote-Wolf-Dog-Classifier/README.md

 ### Base

-Because of the limited timeline to perform this project, I decided to use the MobileNetV2 model with the Imagenet weights loaded as the base model.
-I removed the top from this model, to append my own classifier on top.
+Because of the limited timeline to perform this project, I used the lightweight MobileNetV2 model with the Imagenet weights loaded as the base model.
+I removed the top from this model to append my own classifier on top.

-Froze the convolutional base as the model is trained on similar images so should not require any fine-tuning.
+The model was pre-trained on the full Imagenet dataset and the weights were imported and applied to the base model.
+These weights were then frozen to maintain the feature extraction capabilities gained in the original training.

 ### Classifying Layers